Siding Nailer Vs Roofing Nailer: Are They the Same or Different?

 As roofing shingles are only meant to last 20 years or less, you’ll need to re-roof your home after that time.
 Roofing shingles may also be damaged by poor weather or natural disasters, which shorten the re-roofing interval.
 Roofing nails are made with this in mind.
 They usually have a large head and a smooth shank that are easy to draw out when needed.

 Typically, roofing nails are shorter than siding nails, with a maximum length of 1-3/4 inches.
-Though, they do not need to be long enough because the roofing materials are typically thin.
-However, they must have sufficient punching power and strength to puncture the composite or fiber cement shingles easily.
+Though they do not need to be long enough because the roofing materials are thin, they must have sufficient punching power and strength to puncture the composite or fiber cement shingles easily.

 Sidings, on the other hand, are designed to last a long time and do not require as much maintenance as roofing materials.
-As a result, siding nails are made to be sturdy and non-pull out type.
+As a result, siding nails are made to be sturdy and non-pull-out.
 On top of that, to provide better holding capacity, they are usually built with a ring shank.
 They’re also little heads since they don’t need to pull out frequently.

 Though most siding materials (wood, plywood, or vinyl) are not thick enough, they are longer.
-The standard length of the siding is 2 to 12-1/2 feet, the width is 8 – 12 inches usually, the thickness varies from.035 to 1 inch, and the weight ranges from 4.5 to 12 pounds, depending on the materials.
+The standard length of the siding is 2 to 12-1/2 feet, the width is usually 8–12 inches, the thickness varies from.035 to 1 inch, and the weight ranges from 4.5 to 12 pounds, depending on the materials.

 So, they must be properly installed in the frame in order to hang for a long time and respond to external conditions.